-(a) NAB proposes to substitute an Approved NOHC as issuer of the Ordinary Shares on Conversion; and
+(a) NAB proposes to implement a NOHC Event involving an Approved NOHC; and

-- (b) the Approved NOHC agrees for the benefit of Holders: - to comply with the restrictions in clause 2.8 of these Terms (with all necessary modifications); - (ii) to deliver fully paid ordinary shares in its capital under all circumstances when NAB would otherwise have been required to deliver Ordinary Shares and upon the occurrence of an Acquisition Event with respect to the Approved NOHC, subject to the same terms and conditions as set out in these Terms (with all necessary modifications); and - (iii) to use all reasonable endeavours and furnish all such documents, information and undertakings as may be reasonably necessary in order to procure quotation of all ordinary shares in the capital of the Approved NOHC issued under these Terms (with all necessary modifications) on the securities exchange on which the other ordinary shares in the capital of the NOHC are quoted at the time of a Conversion,
+- (b) the Approved NOHC agrees for the benefit of Holders: - (i) to comply with the restrictions in clause 2.8 of these Terms (with all necessary modifications); - (ii) to deliver fully paid ordinary shares in its capital under all circumstances when NAB would otherwise have been required to deliver Ordinary Shares and upon the occurrence of an Acquisition Event with respect to the Approved NOHC, subject to the same terms and conditions as set out in these Terms (with all necessary modifications); and - (iii) to use all reasonable endeavours and furnish all such documents, information and undertakings as may be reasonably necessary in order to procure quotation of all ordinary shares in the capital of the Approved NOHC issued under these Terms (with all necessary modifications) on the securities exchange on which the other ordinary shares in the capital of the NOHC are quoted at the time of a Conversion,

-NAB may give a notice (an Approved NOHC Substitution Notice) to the

-Holders (which, if given, must be given as soon as practicable before the NOHC Event and in any event no later than 10 Business Days before the NOHC Event occurs) specifying the amendments to these Terms which will be made in accordance with clause 19.2 to effect the substitution of an Approved NOHC as the issuer of ordinary shares on Conversion (the Approved NOHC Substitution Terms).
+NAB may give a notice (an Approved NOHC Substitution Notice) to the Holders (which, if given, must be given as soon as practicable before the NOHC Event and in any event no later than 10 Business Days before the NOHC Event occurs) specifying the amendments to these Terms which will be made in accordance with clause 19.2 to effect the substitution of an Approved NOHC as the issuer of ordinary shares on Conversion (the Approved NOHC Substitution Terms).
 An Approved NOHC Substitution Notice, once given, is irrevocable.
 If NAB gives an Approved NOHC Substitution Notice to Holders in accordance with clause 19.4, the Approved NOHC Substitution Terms will have effect on and from the date specified in the Approved NOHC Substitution Notice.
+No proposal to implement a NOHC shall prevent, impede or delay a Conversion required on account of a Loss Absorption Event.